Sponsored by Relationship Centered Health Care

 This year’s guest presenter, Dr. Barry Egener, led the development of the Charter on Professionalism for Health Care Organizations.
 This project grew out of work on fostering professionalism among medical practitioners and the recognition that their individual behavior was heavily influenced by the organizations in which they work.
 While originating in healthcare, the principles in the charter are universally applicable.

 We invite you to come hear Barry’s ideas and share your own.
-With a maximum of 20 participants, this program will be highly interactive and participative, featuring plenary and small group conversations and individual reflection, all moderated by Finger Lakes Dialog host Tony Suchman. , This program will also give you an opportunity to experience the beautiful views, forest trails and vineyards of New York’s Finger Lakes region.
+With a maximum of 20 participants, this program will be highly interactive and participative, featuring plenary and small group conversations and individual reflection, all moderated by Finger Lakes Dialog host Tony Suchman.
+This program will also give you an opportunity to experience the beautiful views, forest trails, waterfalls and vineyards of New York’s Finger Lakes region.
 It will be held at an artist’s private hillside home and studio in Montour Falls, NY and includes dinner in a restaurant overlooking Seneca Lake.

 Barry Egener is a semi-retired internal medicine physician who lives with his wife Teresa in Ashland, Oregon.
 He practiced and taught internal medicine for 35 years in Portland, Oregon, where his 2 sons currently reside.
 Currently he is building a wellbeing program for Asante Health in southern Oregon.
 He has served in numerous professional leadership positions including president of the Academy for Communication in Healthcare, former medical director of The Foundation for Medical Excellence, and is a member of the board of directors of the Institute for Communication in healthcare, 3 organizations which teach medical communication.
 When he was a director of the American Board of Internal Medicine.
 Running across all these positions has been an interest in helping medical professionals improve their communication and relationship skills.
 This interest widened into advancing medical professionalism in his work with the ABIM where he co-developed the concept of organizational professionalism with Walter McDonald, MD, and published 2 articles on the subject.
 When he is not working (which is most of the time now) he and his family enjoy the many cultural and outdoor attractions of Ashland, Oregon: skiing, backpacking, and the Shakespeare Festival.

 Time, Location, Travel